testcontainers/workshop/step-9-selenium-tests.md

 Let's do a complete blackbox system test this time, interacting with our application using a real Browser instrumented by Selenium.

-Again Testcontainers has you covered, by providing the `BroserWerdriverContainer` class.
+Again Testcontainers has you covered, by providing the `BrowserWebDriverContainer` class.

 This time, we'll create a test class `com.example.demo.SystemTest` in the `acceptanceTest` source directory.
 Here we'll setup our complete system and also our application in a container.
 We'll also be able to use Testcontainer's networking feature, so all containers are able to speak to each other using the Docker network and their DNS names.

-The `BroserWerdriverContainer` has a nice feature, allowing you to save everything thas happens a a video.
+The `BrowserWebDriverContainer` has a nice feature, allowing you to save everything thas happens a a video.

 ```java
 package com.example.demo;